peggylind/KidsProjects/README.md

 grunt serve
 or
 cordova serve
+or phonegap serve for the phonegap developer app

 might have to do phonegap create, depending on how you did the folder - if so, back out one higher level and create the project with the existing folder's name again.
 This lets you run the phonegap developer's realtime version.